azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ![Override Configurations](../Images/07_OrgPolicy_ServerConfigOverride.png)

-iv) Run update/install Org policy command with required parameters.
+iv) Run update/install org policy command with required parameters.

 ### Control is getting scanned even though it has been removed from my custom org-policy.